PrefectHQ/prefect/docs/getting-started/installation.md

 pip install https://github.com/PrefectHQ/prefect@orion
 ```

-!!! warning "`main` may not be stable"
+!!! warning "`orion` may not be stable"
     Please be aware that this method installs unreleased code and may not be stable.

 ## Installing for development